Isar Mist, Dallmayr Treats and a Hint of the South Seas

 A snow-covered canal in front of Nymphenburg Palace in Munich forms a long water basin lined by bare trees and a tranquil footpath under a clear winter sky.

-A short break at Hotel Cortina gives us time to brew our Dallmayr tea and gear up for the enchanting setting of Nymphenburg Palace.
+A little break at home or in the wonderful Hotel Cortiina in the Old Town (for those who don’t live in Munich like we do) gives us time to brew our Dallmayr tea and gear up for the magical setting of Schloss Nymphenburg.

-Located in the city’s west, the baroque royal palace and its sprawling park create a fairytale backdrop for a bit of winter magic.
+The baroque royal palace is located in the city’s west and its sprawling park create a fairytale backdrop for a bit of winter magic.

 We rent skates at the frozen Nymphenburg Canal, gliding across the ice until we’ve truly earned our Dallmayr picnic and hot tea.